 Warm or Cool?
 Cool or Warm?

-The two most dominant color casts for interior photography will be orange and blue.
+The two most dominant color casts for interior photography is going to be orange and blue.
 If warm cast comes from interior light, cool cast comes from sunlight.
 Those cool colors are blue, as in the examples below.
 Looking at the ceiling which we know in most cases is supposed to be white, the auxiliary rooms in both images are blue.
 That is sunlight color cast.
-If you look at the wall directly in the center in the first image we can see the wall change, from pure yellow, to a neutral beige (likely the actual color) to a blue tone near the bottom.
+If you look at the wall directly in the center in the image on the left we can see the wall change, from pure yellow at the top, to a neutral beige middle (likely the actual color) to a blue tone near the bottom.

 Try Out Your New Skills